 - Low housing inventory is boosting competition among buyers.

-Those are three of the most important things to know when buying a house in Vancouver in 2018.
+Those are four of the most important things to know when buying a house in Vancouver, WA in 2020.
 There is also an inventory shortage happening in this and most other cities across Washington.
-So let’s take a closer look at these real estate market trends that can affect Vancouver home buyers in 2018.
+So let’s take a closer look at these real estate market trends that can affect Vancouver home buyers in 2020.

 1. Home values rose significantly over the last year.

-According to the latest data from Zillow, the median home value for Vancouver, Washington rose to around $294,000 as of January 2018.
-Other sources put the median sales price at around $320,000, as of January 2018.
+According to the latest data from Zillow, the median home value for Vancouver, Washington rose to around $359,100 as of February 2020, while the median sale price is around $357,000.
 These figures give you some idea of where the market is right now, in terms of pricing.

 The bigger story here is annual home-price appreciation.
-According to several sources, the median home value in Vancouver rose somewhere between 7% and 9% over the last year alone.
-That is quite a bit higher than the historical average for annual appreciation, going back several decades.
+According to several sources, the median home value in Vancouver rose by 4.1% over the last year alone.
+That is a relatively healthy rate of increase and paints the picture of a warm real estate market.

-2. Prices are expected to continue climbing in 2018.
+2. Prices are expected to continue climbing further into 2020.

-Most market analysts expect home prices in Vancouver (and most other Washington cities) to continue rising throughout 2018 due to strong demand and limited inventory.
-But the latest forecasts suggest that we could see smaller gains over the coming months, compared to those that occurred over the last couple of years.
+Most market analysts expect home prices in Vancouver (and most other Washington cities) to continue rising throughout 2020 due to strong demand and limited inventory.
+The latest forecasts suggest that we could see similar gains over the coming months, compared to those that occurred over the last years.

-The research team at Zillow, for example, expects the median house value in Vancouver to climb by another 5.2% over the next 12 months (as reported in February 2018).
-That’s a stronger forecast than the one they issued for the nation as a whole, covering the same timeframe.
+The research team at Zillow, for example, expects the median house value in Vancouver to climb by another 4.6% over the next 12 months (as reported in February 2020).
+That forecast is roughly the same as the one they issued for the nation as a whole, covering the same timeframe.